Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Maternal docosahexaenoic acid supplementation and fetal accretion

-Higher dose docosahexaenoic acid supplementation during pregnancy and early preterm birth: A randomized, double-blind, adaptive-design superiority trial
+Higher dose docosahexaenoic acid supplementation during pregnancy and early preterm birth: A randomised, double-blind, adaptive-design superiority trial

 Early and late preterm birth rates in participants adherent to randomly assigned high dose docosahexaenoic acid (DHA) supplementation in pregnancy